-MAVEN (Mars Atmosphere and Volatile EvolutioN) ia a $485 million mission scheduled for launch in late 2013.
+MAVEN (Mars Atmosphere and Volatile EvolutioN) ia a $485 million mission launched in late 2013.
 The selection was evaluated to have the best science value and lowest implementation risk from 20 mission investigation proposals submitted in response to a NASA Announcement of Opportunity in August 2006.

 Mars once had a denser atmosphere that supported the presence of liquid water on the surface.
 As part of a dramatic climate change, most of the Martian atmosphere was lost.
 MAVEN will make definitive scientific measurements of present-day atmospheric loss that will offer clues about the planet's history.

 The principal investigator for the mission is Bruce Jakosky of the Laboratory for Atmospheric and Space Physics at the University of Colorado at Boulder.
-The university will receive $6 million to fund mission planning and technology development during the next year.
-NASA's Goddard Space Flight Center in Greenbelt, Md., will manage the project.
-Lockheed Martin of Littleton, Colo., will build the spacecraft based on designs from NASA's Mars Reconnaissance Orbiter and 2001 Mars Odyssey missions.
-The team will begin mission design and implementation in the fall of 2009.
+The university received $6 million to fund mission planning and technology development during the next year.
+NASA's Goddard Space Flight Center in Greenbelt, Md., managed the project.
+Lockheed Martin of Littleton, Colo., built the spacecraft based on designs from NASA's Mars Reconnaissance Orbiter and 2001 Mars Odyssey missions.
+The team began mission design and implementation in the fall of 2009.

 The instrument suites will include: